AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/deliverables.md

 ---
 # Deliverables

 The discovery process identifies specific Adobe Commerce implementation deliverables.
-Review the following sections to learn more.
+To learn more, review the following sections.

 ## Business requirements